amirna2/chess-2-music/README.md

 # Chess-to-Music: Algorithmic Composition from Chess Games

 A Python toolkit that transforms chess games into electronic music compositions using subtractive synthesis.
-Inspired by Laurie Spiegel's pioneering work on algorithmic composition, this project analyzes chess game narratives and translates them into evolving soundscapes through a three-layer synthesis architecture.
+Inspired by Laurie Spiegel's work on algorithmic composition, this project analyzes chess game narratives and translates them into evolving soundscapes through a three-layer synthesis architecture.

 ## Overview